-If you filed a parent, student or educator grievance with the school board and a decision has been reached, you may file an appeal in writing to the commissioner of education.
-Please refer to Texas Education Code 7.057.
-If you believe your appeal is governed by this statue, you have 45 calendar days from the date you were notified of the decision, to file a Petition for Review in writing with the commissioner.
-Please refer to Texas Administrative Code, Chapter 157, Subchapter AA, BB, and the instructions for filing a Chapter 7.057 petition for review.
+If you filed a parent, student or educator grievance with the school board and a final decision has been reached, you may file an appeal in writing to the Commissioner of Education.
+You have 45 calendar days from the date you were notified of the school board decision to file a Petition for Review with the Commissioner of Education.
+Please refer to the instructions for filing a Chapter 7.057 petition for review.

 TEA does not provide forms or pleading examples due the variety of cases that are filed.

-For information on Texas Education Code (TEC), Chapter 21 teacher contracts, refer to the following:
+For information on Texas Education Code (TEC), Chapter 21 teacher contracts and Texas Administrative Code Chapter 157 refer to the following:

 - Probationary contracts: Subchapter C and G.